henrychris/AuctionApp/README.md

 ## Requirements

-Ideally, you would need to have bun installed to use the client application.
+Ideally, you would need to have Bun installed to use the client application.
 You can install it [here](https://bun.sh/docs/installation).
+If you don't have Bun, you can use npm & node.

 To the run the API, you will need to have [Docker](https://docs.docker.com/engine/install/) installed.

 ## Project Setup